CodeSigils/webpack4-react16-setup/README.md

-## React from scratch - Sane react-webpack instructions
+## React from scratch - React with Webpack instructions

-Step by step

 Note: No automated React build will be used here.
-A demo of basic (and some advanced) React concepts in a React app with a complete webpack4 setup for development.
+A demo of basic (and some advanced) React concepts in a React app with a complete webpack4 setup for development and some reading along the way.

 ### 1. Setting-up the environment.